Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Introduction

-As introduced above, the quasi-kagome Kondo-lattice CeRhSn exhibits various unusual properties, which are likely related to strong geometrical frustration of the reduced local $4f$ moments with Ising-like anisotropy.
-In the case of Ising-anisotropic materials, precise control of the magnetic-field orientation is essential to unravel the nature under a hard-axis magnetic field.
-It is because a tiny component of an easy-axis magnetic field may cause dominant effect on its physical properties, as reported in Ising ferromagnets URhGe, UCoGe and UGe$_2$.\cite{Aoki2019JPSJ,Nakamura2017PRB,Aoki2009JPSJ} For example, the gigantic upper critical field $H_{\rm c2}$ of a ferromagnetic superconductor UCoGe seen in $H \parallel b$ is intensely suppressed by tilting the magnetic field toward the easy $c$ axis.\cite{Aoki2009JPSJ} In this study, to take a closer look at the strange metallic state in CeRhSn, we performed field-angle-resolved measurements of its specific heat $C$, entropy $S$ and magnetization $M$ at low temperatures.
+As introduced above, the quasi-kagome Kondo-lattice CeRhSn exhibits highly anisotropic properties with unusual quantum critical phenomena.
+In such highly-anisotropic materials, the field-orientation effect needs to be carefully investigated because a tiny component of an easy-axis magnetic field may cause dominant effect on its physical properties.
+In this study, to uncover which kind of spin fluctuations plays key roles in arising the strange metallic behavior in CeRhSn, field-angle-resolved measurements of its specific heat $C$, magnetocaloric effect, and magnetization $M$ have been performed at low temperatures.